 Apricot is a fantastic flavor for mixed drinks.
 While it may not be the first fruit you think of in the bar, it does make an appearance in a number of impressive cocktail recipes.

 Apricot brandy is the most popular ingredient that uses this flavor.
 You'll also find apricot liqueur, apricot nectar, and, of course, fresh apricots.
-All of these can be used to create amazing drinks, and we're going to explore some of our favorites.
+All of these can be used to create amazing drinks.

 01 of 10

 When you're looking for a drink that celebrates the apricot like no other, this punch recipe is the one you need.
 It's made for party service and is packed with three different apricot ingredients.

 There are a few impressive apricot liqueurs available, and favorites include Bols, Orchard, and Marie Brizard Apry.
 When looking at bottle labels, you may notice some, like Bols, are categorized as brandies.